Example Software

 The Audio button acts as a toggle which turns playback of the Audio file SDTEST2.WAV on or off.

-The Scan button sends a scan request to the ESP32-S.
+The Scan button sends a scan request to the ESP32-S by sending an ‘S’ to it.

 Two subroutines SetAudioButton() and SetScanButton() are used to draw the buttons and also control their action when pressed.
 A boolean value is passed to these subroutines; TRUE means the button is active.
 The Audio button plays the .WAV file, the Scan button initiates a scan and the button text and color is updated to an active state.
 FALSE means the button is inactive.
 The Audio button stops playing the .WAV file and both update the button text and color to an inactive state.